 As a songwriter, Fred has received several Honorable Mentions across the country and is currently having his music played throughout Southeast Asia.
 He has served on the panels of Broadway Bound Theatre Festival 2017, the Queens Council on the Arts’ theatre/dance grants and the Daytime Emmy Awards.
 Fred is currently a board member of Ripple Effect Artists, Inc. and an active member of Vineyard Theatre, Off-Broadway Alliance, The Dramatists Guild and The American Society of Composers, Authors and Publishers(ASCAP) and Association of Independent Music Publishers.

-Millicent Arrindell, Customer Service/Research Representative, grew up in Staten Island, New York where she had her first retail experience.
+Millicent Arrindell, Company Manager, grew up in Staten Island, New York where she had her first retail experience.
 She worked in her family business hardware store until she graduated from The City College of New York in Industrial Arts Education.
 After graduation, she held various managerial positions in the Human Resources /Personnel and the Materiel Management Departments for 17 years at a large municipal hospital.
 In these various positions, Millicent managed the Employment and Recruitment and the Wage and Salary Divisions and maintained the computerized inventory system for various supplies as well as assisted in creating a Materiel Management Newsletter.
 She has also managed and assisted various human resources events for the employees.

 Millicent has experience working at a major bank in the Call Center.
 In this capacity, she worked as a customer service representative answering calls regarding customer’s accounts, which at times involved researching and problem solving.
 She later returned to the retail industry in customer service working for two major retailers.